dkareti/flask-age-checker/README.md

 # Simple Flask Web App

 This is a basic Flask web application that takes user input via an HTML form and displays a personalized greeting.
+I modified my simple Flask web app, to group the user's age based on a ml model.

 ## How to Run